-Spending cash from customer sales before you have to pay your suppliers for the goods or raw materials involved might sound like a risky strategy.
-But being in controlled periods of what’s defined as negative working capital can be the making of businesses that generate cash quickly and have a firm grip on their finances.
+Spending cash from customer sales before paying your suppliers for the goods or raw materials involved sounds like a risky strategy.
+But occasional controlled periods of 'Negative Working Capital' can help businesses to generate cash quickly and gain a firm grip on their finances.

-In this article, we will provide a definition of negative working capital, the advantages and disadvantages it can bring to your business and some top tips on how to safely manage it across your organisation.
+In this article, we will provide a definition of Negative Working Capital, the advantages and disadvantages it can bring to your business, and offer some tips on how to manage it safely across your organisation.

 Whatever your order book looks like, you always need to know where you stand with your working capital.
 It's crucial to subtract what you owe from what you have – and there’s a working capital formula to help you to calculate these numbers.

 The Working Capital Cycle is the time it takes to turn current assets into money in the bank.
 Successful businesses should have a complete grip on this since it helps them to keep control of their cash flow and to understand how agile they can be.